csae1152/CassandraForBeginners/README.md

 # CassandraForBeginners

-Cassandra is a NoSQL database, which is optimized for high read and write througput.
-Cassandra belongs to the wide column families.
+Cassandra is a NoSQL database, which is optimized for high read and write throughput.
+Cassandra belongs to the wide column store families.

 Like relational databases Cassandra has no ACID functionality.
 But objects to be stored are written atomar as so called columns.